-Even though data centers are a cornerstone of today’s information economy, their management requires a lot of power usage.
-A 2015 survey highlighted that the data centers consumed 3 percent of the total world’s power supply.
+Even though data centers are a cornerstone of today’s information economy, their operations require a significant amount of electricity.
+A survey highlighted that the data centers consumed 3 percent of the total world’s power supply.
 According to the prediction, by the end of this decade, the data centers like the internet and cloud services will be needing 30 percent of the energy supply globally.

 The main reason for this growing need for power supply for data centers is the increase in the larger facilities that sometimes may consume as much energy as a small town.
 Older facilities are not very efficient and may waste some energy.
-As the need for larger facilities is increasing day by day the operators are now identifying how to meet the demand through new construction and maximum utilization of the existing infrastructure.
+As the demand for larger facilities continues to grow, operators are now identifying how to meet the demand through new construction and maximum utilization of the existing infrastructure.

 Tools to Manage and Monitor Power Supply to Ensure the Efficiency of the Data Centers